 Make the rub.
 Combine the sugar, salt, paprika, onion powder, and garlic powder in a small bowl.

 Rub the tenderloin.
 Pat the spice rub onto the surface of the tenderloin and set aside while you prepare the grill.
-You can tightly wrap the tenderloin in plastic wrap and refrigerate the rubbed pork for 1 hour or overnight.
+You can also tightly wrap the tenderloin in plastic wrap and refrigerate the rubbed pork for 1 hour or up to overnight.

 Grill the tenderloin for 12 to 15 minutes.
 Place the tenderloin over direct heat.
 Cover and cook, flipping the tenderloin only once, until the internal temperature reaches 140°F to 145°F, 5 to 7 minutes per side.
 Move to indirect heat if the tenderloin starts to char too much, and continue to cook until it reaches the correct internal temperature, about 18 minutes total cook time.